 - azithromycin (Zithromax)

 Hospitalization for shigellosis is rare.
 However, in some severe situations, hospitalization is required.
 If you have extreme nausea and vomiting, you may need intravenous fluids and medication.

 Most people have no lasting ill effects from shigellosis.

 The CDC reports that approximately two percent of people infected with Shigella flexneri (one of several types of Shigella) develop a condition called post-infection arthritis after having shigellosis.
 Symptoms of post-infection arthritis include joint pain, painful urination, and eye irritation.
 Post-infection arthritis can become a chronic condition that lasts several months, years, or the rest of your life.
 It is caused by a reaction to the Shigella infection and happens only in people who are genetically predisposed to it.

 Shigella is a group of several different bacteria.
 Once you have been infected with one type of Shigella, you are not likely to be infected by the same bacteria again.
 However, you may become infected by a different bacterium from the same family.

 You can prevent shigellosis by practicing good personal hygiene.
 Wash your hands before and after you use the bathroom or change a diaper.
 Discard dirty diapers in a closed bag or trashcan to prevent the spread of the bacteria.
 Use soap and warm water every time you wash your hands.
 Wipe down changing tables and kitchen counters with antibacterial wipes before and after use.

-Avoid close personal contact with someone who is infected with Shigella until at least two days after the diarrhea has ended.
+Avoid close personal contact with someone who is infected with Shigella until at least 2 days after the diarrhea has ended.